patrick-llgc/Learning-Deep-Learning/paper_notes/mono_depth_video_in_the_wild.md

 #### Key ideas
 - Estimate each of the intrinsics
-- Occlusion aware loss (picking the
+- Occlusion aware loss (picking the most foreground pixels during photometric loss calculation)
 - Foreground mask to mask out the possible moving objects.
 - Use a randomized layer optimization (this is quite weird)